 - Create PivotTables from data stored in multiple related Tables;

-- Create relationships between Tables in Excel data models; and
+- Create relationships between Tables in Excel; and

 - Identify the process of connecting to external data sources.

 - Creating simple data models from Excel tables

 - Building and adding to data models with Power Query

 - Working with data in a Power Pivot, including managing relationships